USDA-FSA/fsa-design-system/components/stepped-tabs/index.md

 * Typically paired with the [Stepped Control]({{ site.baseurl }}components/stepped-control/) component.
 * Ensure that all of the appropriate states of the tab are used in accordance with the instructions above.
-* If the User will not be able to proceed forward or go backwards within a process, utilize the `Actionable: none` variation.
+* If the User will not be able to proceed forward or go backwards within a process, utilize the `Actionable: none` variant.
 * Icons before the text within a tab can enhance the understanding about where the User is within a process flow.

 ## Accessibility